Scarlett100/DevOps_tech257/README.md

 How I moved everything to one place:

-first on my local machine i went to each repo and did a
+First on my local machine i went to each repo and did a

 ```
 ls -a